Examining the Role of Peer Acknowledgements on Social Annotations: Unraveling the Psychological Underpinnings: Explanation of Mixed-Effects Linear Regression Model

 \section{Explanation of Mixed-Effects Linear Regression Model}

 \new{In our study, we integrated a linear mixed-effects model in the cross-lag regression analysis to investigate the influence of peer acknowledgment on learners’ social annotation behaviors.
-The model accounts for individual-specific effects, which is crucial in our context where the effect of peer acknowledgment may vary across participants.
-Below is the detail of this model:} \new{ } \new{where: \begin{itemize} \item \( Y_{ij} \): Dependent variable representing the social annotation behavior (either the number of annotations initiated or responses given) for the \( i \)-th observation of the \( j \)-th participant. \item \( X_{ij} \): Independent variable indicating peer acknowledgment for the \( i \)-th observation of the \( j \)-th participant. \item \( \beta_0 \): Fixed intercept of the model. \item \( \beta_1 \): Fixed slope, representing the overall effect of peer acknowledgment on social annotation behavior. \item \( u_{1j} \): Random slope for the predictor \( X \), specific to each participant \( j \).
-This component allows the model to capture individual differences in the relationship between peer acknowledgment and social annotation behaviors. \item \( \epsilon_{ij} \): Residual error for the \( i \)-th observation of the \( j \)-th participant. \end{itemize}}
+The model accounts for individual-specific effects, which is crucial in our context where the effect of peer acknowledgment may vary across participants: $Y_{ij} = \beta_0 + \beta_1\cdot X_{ij} + u_{1j}\cdot X_{ij} + \epsilon_{ij}$.} \begin{itemize}[leftmargin=*] \item \( Y_{ij} \): Dependent variable representing the social annotation behavior (either the number of annotations initiated or responses given) for the \( i \)-th observation of the \( j \)-th participant. \item \( X_{ij} \): Independent variable indicating peer acknowledgment for the \( i \)-th observation of the \( j \)-th participant. \item \( \beta_0 \): Fixed intercept of the model. \item \( \beta_1 \): Fixed slope, representing the overall effect of peer acknowledgment on social annotation behavior. \item \( u_{1j} \): Random slope for the predictor \( X \), specific to each participant \( j \).
+This component allows the model to capture individual differences in the relationship between peer acknowledgment and social annotation behaviors. \item \( \epsilon_{ij} \): Residual error for the \( i \)-th observation of the \( j \)-th participant. \end{itemize}

 \new{In summary, the model incorporates a random slope for the grouping variable (participant ID), denoted as $u_{1j}$ in the formula.
 This approach acknowledges that the effect of peer acknowledgment on annotation behaviors may not be the same for all participants, thus providing a more nuanced understanding of the underlying relationships.
 This mixed-effects linear regression model with a random slope component is pivotal in our analysis, as it aptly handles the variability across individual participants, enhancing the robustness and interpretability of our findings.}